taichi-dev/docs.taichi.graphics/website/blog/2022/0522/yuanming-voxel-challenge.md

 It must be very interesting to reproduce a tranquil autumn theme with voxels and use ray tracing to render it!

-&gt;Note: So long as you have basic Python programming knowledge, you will be able to follow the rest of this post.
+> Note: So long as you have basic Python programming knowledge, you will be able to follow the rest of this post.
 Taichi Lang is a parallel programming language embedded in Python, allowing your program to be accelerated by your GPU.
 If you are unfamiliar with Taichi Lang, read this: [https://docs.taichi-lang.org/docs/](https://docs.taichi-lang.org/docs/).

 # 3. Program in Python and indulge in the 3D voxel world